Last Updated on November 15, 2020 by Sweet and Savoury Pursuits

 Notes

-- Toast the walnuts in a 350ºF oven for 8 to 10 minutes or until they are fragrant, let cool and chop coarsely.
+- Toast walnuts in a 350ºF oven for 8 to 10 minutes or until they are fragrant, let cool and chop coarsely.

 - These cookies are not overly sweet, so make sure to use unsalted butter only for this recipe.